Kudus Oyenuga

-Olalekan Kudus Oyenuga (born 18 March 1993) is an English footballer, who plays as a forward for Southend Manor.
+Olalekan Kudus Oyenuga (born 18 March 1993) is an English footballer, who plays as a forward.
+He was most recently player-manager at Burnham Ramblers.

 He has played for Tottenham Hotspur, Hayes & Yeading United, Dundee United, Hartlepool United and Greenock Morton.
 He has also played for MyPa, Bury, St Johnstone, Boreham Wood, Dartford and Cowdenbeath on loan.

-He is now manager at Southend Manor having been appointed in December 2022.

-Career
+Playing career

 Oyenuga was born in Walthamstow and began his football career by joining the Tottenham Hotspur academy in 2008.
 In April 2011, Oyenuga agreed a two-year deal with Tottenham and then went out on loan to Finnish side MyPa, until the end of August 2011.

 On 15 August 2011, he joined Bury on loan for a month, making one appearance, coming on as a substitute, in a 2–1 loss against Charlton on 28 August 2011.
 Afterwards, he left Bury.
 In November, Oyenuga went on trial with Southampton after scoring twice in a reserve match in a 4–1 win over Plymouth Argyle, but no move was made.

 In the January 2012 transfer window, Oyenuga joined Scottish Premier League side St Johnstone on loan, until the end of the season.
 On 14 February he made his St Johnstone debut, coming on as a substitute in extra time, in a 2–1 loss against Hearts in a fifth round replay in the Scottish Cup.
 Two months later, he made his league debut, coming on as a substitute, in a 2–0 loss against Celtic.
 At the end of the season, Oyenuga returned to Tottenham and was soon released by the club.

 In August 2012, Oyenuga joined Hayes & Yeading United He established himself in the first team, making 40 appearances and scoring eighteen in all competitions.
 In addition, he was the club's top-scorer and helped the club avoid relegation.
 At the end of the season it was thought that Oyenuga might leave the club.
 The club then granted permission for him to leave the club.

 After leaving Hayes & Yeading United, Kudus returned to Scotland, joining Dundee United on trial, along with former teammate Calum Butcher.
 After impressing manager Jackie McNamara during their trial, both players subsequently joined the club, Oyenuga signing a three-year contract.
 On 22 September 2013, he made his Dundee United debut, coming on as a substitute against Motherwell.